Recitals and sequins, life skills and friendly competition.

 That’s the Melody Lane experience.

-Dynamic + upbeat dance, music, and drama classes led by experts.
+Dynamic + upbeat dance, music, and theatre classes led by experts.

 If life is about finding yourself, Melody Lane is about creating memories, lasting friendships, and connections through a shared experience of performing arts.
 For more than 40 years, Melody Lane has been known in the Yakima Valley for its exciting dance, acting, and drama classes.